marjan2k/CSC326/lab1/RESULT.md

 <b>Maximum number of requests per second (RPS) that can be sustained by the server when operating with maximum number of connections = 156</b>

-</b>percentile of response time or latency per request:
+<b>percentile of response time or latency per request:
 average (50%) = 89 ms
 99 percentile = 405 ms</b>